boldingd/EclipsePhaseContent/Locus.md

 (It's considered a sign of good intentions to link your different profiles on the Exchange — those links don't have to be publicly visible.)

 OK, but can you go it on your own if you *want* too?
-In fact, yes, you can; if just over 90% of the population of locus is in the Federation, the just under 10% *isn't*.
+In fact, yes, you can; if just over 90% of the population of locus is in the Federation, then just under 10% *isn't*.
 Some of these people may be members of smaller, self-sufficient cooperatives, and some of them may just be highly competent (or very well-supplied) individuals.

 > **rategorytheory**: OK, I have to ask.